Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

-the chained variables $x_1, x_3, x_5$ and $x_7$ form a `cycle' through the literals $P_4$, $P_5$, $P_6$ and $P_8$, as shown by the hypergraph representation given in the top-right corner in \textbf{Fig. \ref{fig:sep2}}.
-If one applies either the \textbf{S-Res} rule or the binary \textbf{S-Res} rule to $Q_3$ and \textsf{LG} clauses, nested compound terms may occur in the \textbf{S-Res} resolvents.
-Consider a set $N$ of the \textsf{LGQ} clauses $Q_3$ and the following \textsf{LG} clauses:
+the chained variables $x_1, x_3, x_5$ and $x_7$ form a `cycle' through the literals $P_4$, $P_5$, $P_6$ and~$P_8$, as shown by the hypergraph representation given in the top-right corner in \textbf{Figure \ref{fig:sep2}}.
+The application of the \textbf{S-Res} rule can lead to nested compound terms in the resolvents.
+Consider a set $N$ of the \textsf{LGQ} clause $Q_3$ and the following \textsf{LG} clauses:

 Applying the \textbf{S-Res} rule to $C_1, \ldots, C_4$ as the side premises and $Q_3$ as the main premise \emph{with all negative literals selected} derives the \textbf{S-Res} resolvent: